H1M4W4R1/Encryption-Module-API/README.md

 ## How to load encryption data?
 That's harder.
 You need to call `module.LoadEncryptionData(byte[] array)` where array is equal to 258 bytes.
 First 256 bytes are `P[]` (permutation table) of VMPC algorithm, two next bytes are `s` and `n` values from VMPC algorithm. **ORDER MATTERS!**

+Other method is `module.LoadEncryptionData(byte[] P, byte s, byte n)`, which creates array by itself and sends it.

+## How to quit stream mode?
+You need to physically disconnect and reconnect device.